 - Don’t judge your child.
 Remember it has only been few years for him in this world and this is a learning phase.
 Making mistakes allows him to learn and grow his experience.

 - Don’t expect your child to do the things right way.
 Let him make mistakes.

 - Allow them to fall so can learn to get up and walk.

 - Allow them to desire for things and make them earn it instead of simply handing over.

-If you feel that you are heading towards helicoptering, this might be the time for you to change your parenting style.
+If you feel that you are heading towards becoming helicopter parents (helicoptering), this might be the time for you to change your parenting style.
 Allow your child to be free and limitless.
 There is so much they could learn if given a chance